sergiyromanenko/hello-world/devops/Nexus/Readme.md

 It threw an error about trying to restart the service to quickly.

 !!!!!!
-Same error from kubelets will be during deploy to k8s  !!!!!1 So order free ssl certificates at https://www.sslforfree.com/ for 90 days and setup https for Docker private registry with Nexus
+Same error from kubelets will be during deploy to k8s  !!!!!
+So it's better to order free SSL certificates at https://www.sslforfree.com/ for 90 days and setup https for Docker private registry with Nexus